Congrats! Missy Elliott Is Officially Inducted Into The Rock & Roll Hall Of Fame!

-The 2023 Rock & Roll Hall of Fame ceremony was held on Friday, November 3 at the Barclays Center in Brooklyn, New York City.
+The 2023 Rock & Roll Hall of Fame ceremony was held Friday, Nov.
+3 at the Barclays Center in Brooklyn, New York.
 The star studded affair not only included Missy Elliott’s induction but also Chaka Khan’s along with Soul Train creator Don Cornelius and The Spinners and DJ Kool Herc who were inducted in a celebration of funk, art-rock, R&B and hip-hop.

 Nothing Was The Same

-“Nothing sounded the same after Missy came onto the scene,” Latifah said in her speech while inducting the Virgina born entertainer.
+“Nothing sounded the same after Missy came onto the scene,” Latifah said in her speech while inducting the Virginia born entertainer.
 “Everything changed — the bass lines changed, the pockets changed, the cadence, the writing.
-And that’s because Missy has always been a futurist someone who’s always looking ahead.”
+And that’s because Missy has always been a futurist, someone who’s always looking ahead.”

 “To be standing here, it means so much to me,” she said.
 “I’m honored just to be in a room with you all.”